MakeSchool-Tutorials/Node-Reddit-Clone/P00-Getting-Started-old/content.md

 ---
-title: "Get started with Express.js"
+title: "Get started with writing tutorials!"
 slug: getting-started
 ---

-This tutorial is part of a
+The above title becomes the tutorials first header so _an introduction to the tutorial page should be given here before any more headers are created._

 In this tutorial we will discuss best practices for creating Make School tutorials.
 We'll cover: